HarshvardhanJosh/IT-logger/README.md

 # IT-Logger

-A React web application for keeping the tracks of IT issues, the assigned technicians and the status of tickets.Uses Redux for state management and JSON-Server as a mock backend.
+A React web application for keeping the tracks of IT issues, the assigned technicians and the status of tickets.
+Uses Redux for state management and JSON-Server as a mock backend.

 Libraries used are Redux, Redux Thunk, Fetch, Moment, Materialize.